rahul24-dev/C-prog/readme.md

-This repo is created for managing common programs asked in interview.
+This repo is created for managing common programs asked in interviews.
 1. Array
 2. Linked List
 3.